Steam-Trender/Steam-Trender-Frontend/steam-trender/public/content/technologies.md

 ## Technologies Used

-Below is a list of key technologies that make **SteamTrender** possible, along with their licensing information.
+Below is a list of key technologies that make client side of **SteamTrender** possible, along with their licensing information.

 ### React